 The participants will be taken to a field located nearby.
 Pest/disease triangle is introduced to participants to determine possible ways to control and prevent pests/diseases.
-The participants then will be asked to make observations and measurements in groups, of typically 4-5 persons.
+Participants will then be asked to make observations and measurements in groups, of typically 4-5 persons.

-Instructors will take all participant groups into the field and will observe the field conditions, the strength of roots, pests on the crops, diseases affecting the crop and other crop features, like leaf colour.
+Instructors will take all participant Groups into the field and will observe the field conditions, the strength of roots, pests on the crops, diseases affecting the crop and other crop features, like leaf colour.
 Participants are also instructed to measure the planting conditions, the distance between hills, plant population etc.